RetroDECK/ES-DE/USERGUIDE-DEV.md

 AppImages is a great way to package emulators on Linux as they work across many different distributions.
 There is one small problem though in that there is no standardized directory for storing these files, meaning ES-DE could have issues locating them.

-Therefore all bundled emulator configuration entries that support AppImages will look for these files in the following directories:
+Therefore all bundled emulator configuration entries that support AppImages will look for these files in the following locations:

 ```
 ~/Applications/